moom0o/mcdiscordchat/README.md

 # mcdiscordchat

-Discord and minecraft linkage bot with Discord.js and mineflayer
+Simple Discord and minecraft linkage bot with Discord.js and mineflayer

 Installation steps:
 <br>